When To Put A Dog Down With Torn ACL [ANSERED]

 Can an ACL-Related Injury Impact the Quality of Your Dog’s Life?

 Sometimes it is not apparent or obvious whether your dog has suffered an ACL tear, especially if the tear is very negligible and small.
 However, if it is left untreated and the tear increases in size and severity over time, the symptoms cannot be ignored.
-Some of these symptoms include swelling, redness, immovability, and volatility in the injured joint and a change of walking gait.
+Some of these symptoms include swelling, redness, immovability, volatility in the injured joint, and a change of walking gait.

 ACL tears/injuries usually start cascades of unhealthy events.
 Ultimately this leads to the spine being affected.
 First, the dog becomes inactive, leading to weight gain.
 Then this weight gain alters your dog’s walking gait, ultimately affecting spine curvature.